 For large companies, it does not work like that.
-Large portals implement various types of non-standard user stories like choosing between various decoration types, having a preliminary registration, offer large number of products and their variations and lots more.
+Large portals implement various types of non-standard user stories like choosing between various decoration types, having a preliminary registration, offer a large number of products and their variations, and lots more.
 Implementing an online design solution for such companies requires a tailored approach and a proper guidance process.

-The above approach, put into Agile/Scrum methodology we use, provides firm results and is always controllable.
+The above approach, put into the Agile/Scrum methodology we use, provides firm results and is always controllable.
 For a large company to implement the online design and jump into the market, what could be better?